Naming your Virtual Assistant Business

 Here’s how Kat Salonga, Owner of Virtual, At Last! decided on hers:

-And another great explanation to get your wheels turning from Sencery Clemente, Owner at Tailor-Made Virtual Design:
+And another great explanation to get your wheels turning from Sencery Clemente, Owner of Tailor-Made Virtual Design:

 I started by writing down all the words that I wanted to be associated with my business.
 When I think back on it now, it was really a list of values that I wanted my business to be founded on.